Pruvendo/tvm-preprocessed-wallet-audit/AUDIT.md

     - _FALSE_ - for internal messages
     - _TRUE_ - for external messages
 - _msg_ - slice that represents message body according
-to Chapter _A.11.9_ of the TVM documentation mentioned above as well as in section 3.1.7 of [Blockchain documentation](https://ton.org/tblkch.pdf)
+to the  Chapter _A.11.9_ of the TVM documentation mentioned above as well as in section 3.1.7 of [Blockchain documentation](https://ton.org/tblkch.pdf)

 The message body has the following parameters: